nnvij/Twitter-Sentiment-Analysis-BigData/README.md

   ![image](https://user-images.githubusercontent.com/103464406/214684035-bba678e9-b194-4f0f-8267-7badd78e42d7.png).
 - Textblob which is a library in python for text analysis can be used to assign sentiment for each tweet.
 - Create a  column Sentiment which will have values 0 if a tweet has nagative sentiment and 1 for positive sentiment.
-- After cleaning we have 135,083 tweets out of which 45760 were tweets with positive sentiment and 89323 were tweets with negative sentiment.
+- After cleaning we have 135,083 tweets out of which 45,760 were tweets with positive sentiment and 89,323 were tweets with negative sentiment.

 ## Model Development:
 ### Feature Engineering:
-- tokenizer library to
+- Using library Tokenizer convert tweet column to lowercase and split it by white spaces, outputColumn="tokens"
+- Remove stopwords from tokens using library StopWordsRemover,outputColumn="filtered" .
+- Convert filtered tweets into matrix of token counts using CountVectorizer library,outputColumn="cv" .
+- Inverse document frequency (IDF)